kubernetes-retired/service-catalog/docs/devguide.md

 cover all code paths.
 The results are put into a file called:
 `coverage.html` at the root of the repo.

+## Making a Contribution

+Once you have compiled and tested your code locally, make a Pull Request.
+Create a branch on your local repo with a short descriptive name of the work you are doing.
+Make a commit with the work in it, and push it up to your remote fork on github.
+Come back to the code tab of the repository, and there should be a box suggesting to make a Pull Request.

+Once the Pull Request has been created, it will automatically be built and the tests run.
+The unit and integration tests will run in travis, and Jenkins will run the e2e tests.

+On travis, a build is made up of two jobs, one builds our chosen golang version, and the other builds with future release candidates (rc).
+It is okay for the rc build to fail.
+The rc build will not fail the overall build, and exists to give us a warning as to what changes we will have to make to support future versions of golang.

 ## Advanced Build Steps

 You can build the service catalog executables into Docker images yourself.
 By